Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Experiments

-\subsection{Baselines}
+We evaluate our proposed algorithm on four data sets: MNIST\footnote{ \url{http://yann.lecun.com/exdb/mnist}}, Fashion-MNIST\footnote{ \url{https://github.com/zalandoresearch/fashion-mnist}}, CIFAR-10\footnoteref{note1} and CIFAR-100\footnote{ \url{https://www.cs.toronto.edu/~kriz/cifar.html}}.
+Following~\cite{mcmahan2017communication}, we consider two methods to partition the data over clients: IID and non-IID.
+For IID setting, the data is shuffled and uniformly partitioned into each client.
+For non-IID setting, data is divided into $2F\cdot K$ shards based on sorted labels, then assigns each client with 2 shards.
+Thereby, each client will have data with at most two classes.

+\subsubsection{Baselines}

-The baseline models we use include: (1). \textit{FedAvg}: the classical federated averaging model~\cite{mcmahan2017communication}.
-(2). \textit{Decent\_Baseline}: The simplified version of our proposed method where the local clients are robustly trained using~\cite{madry2018towards} but the asymmetrical transmitted perturbed data are generated using the gradients from FedAvg's aggregation on the server.
-(3)-(5). \textit{Decent\_Bias, Decent\_Variance, Decent\_BVA}: Our proposed methods, similar to \textit{Decent\_Baseline} but the asymmetrical transmitted perturbed data is generated using the gradients from bias-only attack, variance-only attack, and bias-variance attack respectively.
-(6). \textit{FedAvg\_Robust\_Local}: Each client performs its own adversarial training using Eq.~(\ref{eq:local_robsut}); then, their model updates are aggregated on the server using \textit{FedAvg}.
-(7). \textit{Decent\_BVA\_Local}: A combination of baselines (5) and (6).
-Note that the latter two baselines have high computational requirements on client devices and may not be applicable in real scenarios.
+The baseline models include: (1). {\tt Centralized}: the training with one centralized model, which is identical to the federated learning case that only has one client ($K=1$) with a fraction ($F=1$).
+(2). {\tt FedAvg}: the classical federated averaging model~\citep{mcmahan2017communication}.
+(3). {\tt FedAvg\_AT}: The simplified version of our proposed method where the local clients perform adversarial training with the asymmetrical transmitted perturbed data generated on top of {\tt FedAvg}'s aggregation.
+(4) - (6). {\tt Fed\_Bias}, {\tt Fed\_Variance}, {\tt Fed\_BVA}: Our proposed methods where the asymmetrical transmitted perturbed data is generated using the gradients of bias-only attack, variance-only attack, and bias-variance attack, respectively.
+(7). {\tt EAT}\footnote{ Note that EAT shares the same idea as~\cite{zizzo2020fat} for robust federated learning.}: Ensemble adversarial training~\citep{tramer2018ensemble}, where each client performs local adversarial training, and their model updates are aggregated on the server using {\tt FedAvg}.
+(8). {\tt EAT+Fed\_BVA}: A combination of baselines (6) and (7).
+Note that the baselines (7) and (8) have high computational requirements on client devices, and are usually not preferred in real scenarios.
+For fair comparisons, all baselines are modified to the asymmetrical communication setting ({\tt FedAvg} and {\tt EAT} have clean $\mathcal{D}_s$ received), and all their initializations are set to be the same.